How to Restrict WordPress User Roles for Specific Form and Pages

 “User Roles” play a huge part in any WordPress environment.
 Essentially, there are five default user roles in WordPress, with each having their own specific set of permissions.
 The administrator has the maximum authority among all the roles.
 In order to decide which user role can access which form, one must restrict WordPress forms by user roles.
 Eventually, this will give a boost to your WordPress form security as well.

-RegistrationMagic is one such plugin that allows user to access forms depending on their WordPress user roles.
+RegistrationMagic is one such plugin that allows a user to access forms depending on their roles.
 In this tutorial, we will discuss how you can restrict WordPress forms by user roles in online forms.

 Navigate to “Access Control” on your WordPress form

-Go to the RegistrationMagic menu from your dashboard.
-Then, click on the “All Forms” tab to see a view of all the forms on your site.
+Here you will find all the forms that you create with this plugin.
 In this example, we will use the Exam Form.
 Hover your cursor on the form cover and click on the “Dashboard” link.

-In this situation, we restrict WordPress forms by user roles.
+In this article, we will restrict form access based on WordPress user roles.
 So, scroll down to the “Enable user role based form access control” field.
 Check the checkbox to enable/restrict access to forms based on the current user role.

 Only the users belonging to the selected roles from the underlying area can access the form.
 Select the user roles who can access the form.
 You can also select multiple user roles using the checkboxes below.
 Users exclusively with the selected “user roles” can access the form content.
 In this case, we select the “Administrator” role.
 This means that going forward no one other than the admins can access the form.